twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-use-client-transform/post.md

 # Shiki and RSC code examples

-Today I'm happy to share a new Shiki transformer that helps you write RSC blog posts, docs, and code examples.
+Here's a Shiki transformer that helps you write RSC blog posts, docs, and code examples.

 It's called `@twofold/shiki-transformer-client-boundary` and it automatically formats code examples to display both Server and Client components in a single code block.